New Hiring Process: Mapping Workflows to Align Teams

 KEY OUTCOMES

-User-Centricity: Storytelling from a user-centric perspective rather than from a tech- or tool-focused view to evoke empathy stakeholders
+User-Centricity: Storytelling from a user-centric perspective rather than from a tech- or tool-focused view to evoke empathy and understanding in stakeholders

-Future Reference Materials: Documentation that created lasting impact and value by setting the context for multiple future user research studies over 2 years later
+Future Reference Materials: Documentation that created lasting impact and value by setting the context for multiple user research studies since the pilot was launched over two years ago

 CHALLENGE

-This engagement started with a simple request to articulate and visualize the future vision of a new hiring process aimed at top technology talent (fig A), as well as visualizing the future vision of a larger technology talent initiative across HR (fig B).
+This engagement began with a simple request: to articulate and visualize the north star vision of a new hiring process aimed at attracting top technology talent (Fig. A), as well as to visualize the broader north star vision of a larger technology talent strategy looking across the entire employee lifecycle (Fig. B).

-As stakeholders saw the value of the shared visualizations and organization of information I created, the engagement evolved over time into a series of additional maps to serve many different purposes - including maps as artifacts and deliverables, and maps as dynamic tools for collaboration.
+As stakeholders began to see the value of the shared visualizations and the structured organization of information I created, the engagement naturally evolved.
+Over time, this led to the creation of a series of additional maps—serving both as deliverables for communication and documentation and as dynamic tools for ongoing collaboration.

 APPROACH

-This ongoing case study has involved multiple cycles of engaging with stakeholders to visualize and communicate their ideas at different levels of detail and across different points in time.
+This ongoing case study has involved multiple cycles of engagement with stakeholders to visualize and communicate their ideas—across different levels of detail and at various points in time.

-After the initial future vision mapping, I stayed engaged as the team refined and finalized their MVP (minimum viable product) pilot process.
-In addition to creating additional maps as communication artifacts (fig D), I supported the team in mapping out the entire end-to-end process workflow to ensure that everything connected across phases and across all of the different end users (fig C).
+After the initial future visions mapping, I remained involved as the team refined and finalized their pilot hiring process.
+In addition to producing further maps as communication artifacts (Fig. D), I also helped map the entire end-to-end process workflow to ensure alignment across all phases and team, and across all user touchpoints in the front and back stages (Fig. C).

-Over time, I was brought back in for rounds of mapping to inform user research studies, including at the beginning of the pilot and 2+ years later for further process improvements (fig E, fig F).
+Over time, I was re-engaged for additional rounds of mapping to support user research studies—both after the launch of the pilot and again more than two years later to inform ongoing process improvements (Fig. E, Fig. F).

 OUTPUTS / DELIVERABLE

-• Creation of a single-slide journey map that was used to promote the future vision to leadership and adjacent product teams (fig A)
+• Creation of a single-slide journey map that was used to promote the future vision to leadership and adjacent product teams (Fig A) and higher-level strategy

-• Creation of a set of 5 single-slide service blueprints to tell the story to leadership about what the pilot process will look like (1 high level view of the whole process, and 4 to break down the phases in more detail) (fig D) - these maps were also used 2+ later when improving the process (fig E)
+• Creation of a set of single-slide service blueprints to tell the story to leadership about what the pilot process will look like for the five main user groups involved (Fig D) - these maps were also used years later when looking to improve the process (Fig E)

 • All of the above enabled a new hiring process to launch first in the US, and later globally

-• Additional journey maps for select user groups were created to inform the listening strategy during the pilot
+• Additional journey maps for select user groups were created to inform a listening strategy during the beginning of the pilot

-• 2+ years later, milestone mapping was used to document the now-current process to inform user research studies looking to gather insights about desired process improvements (fig F)
+• 2+ years later, milestone mapping was used to document the now-current process to inform user research studies about process improvements (Fig F)